 Jonathan writes with Adam G Goodwin.
 They are currently writing two scripts for new series Frack Off (Shire Oak Films) and an episode outline for animated series Floogals for Sprout/Belly Up.
-Together, completed episodes for series 2 and 3 of Hank Zipzer for Kindle/CBBC and wrote two episodes for series 3 of So Awkward for Channel X/CBBC having written two for the third series.
-They are currently writing two episodes for series four.
+Together, completed episodes for series 2 and 3 of Hank Zipzer for Kindle/CBBC, and having written episodes for series 2-4 of So Awkward for Channel X/CBBC they are now writing two episodes for series 5.
 All this as well as a bumper crop of original comedy projects of their own.
 These include sitcoms Spoilers (an episode for Hat Trick/ITV2) and Babyface (script commissioned by Tiger Aspect).
 They are also developing horror comedy feature idea, Beast 17.

 In 2012 they wrote two episodes of their own supernatural sitcom, Deadbeats for BBC3, and a pilot was filmed.
 Further notable joint credits include another BBC3 pilot, The Accidental Shaman, and Bryan’s Daughter (optioned to Tidy), along with a smattering of sketches for BBC3’s CGI-based sketch show The Wrong Door.